FontysDev-Projects/s2-tcb-ventbox/ReadMe.txt

 Before starting to test you may want to follow these steps:
-1. if you implement the functions on your arduino board you must create some mock data for the others parameters that you are not measuring.
+1. if you implement the functions on your Nucleo board you must create some mock data for the others parameters that you are not measuring.

 You can copy/paste from these: